azhar-ba/ba-api-docs/README.md

 When an API request is successful, the response will always include a code field indicating the HTTP status code and a data field containing the relevant information.
-The format of a success message can vary slightly based on the type of operation but will follow the general structures described below.
+The format of a success message can vary slightly based on the type of operation but will follow these general structures:

-**Testing**
-Note: you can trigger an success response in the below format by calling GET: /status

 **Key Fields**